cloudfoundry/loggregator-release/README.md

 logs and metrics in a controlled fashion.
 For more information see the [Loggregator tools README](docs/loggregator-tools.md).

-### Health Nozzle

-The Loggregator Team is currently proposing supporting a nozzle which aggregates health metrics across various Loggregator releases to monitor ingress, egress, and loss within the Loggregator system.
-See the [Health Nozzle Feature Proposal][health-nozzle-proposal] for more detials.

 ## More Resources and Documentation